PetyaKatsarova/codam_42_cohort_24/pr_12_philosophers_rank3/philo/testing.md

 No philosopher should die. -- WORKS -- :)

 3. =================
-./philo 5 800 200 200 7
+./philo 5 800 200 200 7 | grep "eating" | wc -l
-No philosopher should die and the simulation should stop when every philosopher has eaten at least 7 times. -- WORKS -- :)
+No philosopher should die and the simulation should stop when every philosopher has eaten at least 7 times returns 35. -- WORKS -- :)

 4. ===================
 ./philo 4 410 200 200